Northeastern Aegean Islands Greece Travel Guide

 Stay in traditional hamlets like Mesta or Avgonyma for a serene, authentic atmosphere.

-Explore gentle hiking paths through mastic groves or beautiful seaside areas for peaceful walks.
+Explore gentle hiking paths through mastic groves or scenic coastal areas for peaceful walks.

 Chios provides a variety of entertainment options, mainly centered in its capital, Chios Town.

-Chios Town's waterfront (Prokymaia) is the main hub for what to do at night, with venues for dancing and late-night entertainment.
+Chios Town's waterfront (Prokymaia) is the main hub for what to do at night, having venues for dancing and late-night entertainment.

 The area around Prokymaia concentrates most of the bars, allowing easy movement between venues.
 Create your own pub crawl.